GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 So I personally am a Flask user.
 And all of our tutorials for App Engine flexible environment are written in Flask.
 Because it's just a lot easier to write a sample application with Flask.
 Because there's a lot less code involved, a lot less files.
 And a lower barrier of entry, essentially, than trying to have a Django app for every tiny sample that we write.

 FRANCESC: Cool.
 So what about other domains other than web servers?
-Is there any kind of support for numPy related to Google Cloud Platform?
+Is there any kind of support for numPy related to Google Cloud?
 Like I could imagine something like that for, I don't know, Dataflow or Data Lab or whatever?
 Do you know anything about this?

 JOHN: Like with Dataflow and Data Lab, you kind of have access to this other domain of data scientist stuff.
 And in general, our platform will let you use whatever you want, and just kind of get out of your way.